-The static coastal water surface elevation of a flood having a 1% annual chance of being equaled or exceeded in any given year shown on the community Flood Insurance Rate Map (FIRM) for A or Z flood hazard zones.
+The static Base Flood Elevation (BFE) shown on the community FIRM for A or Z flood hazard zones.
 On effective FIRMs, these elevations may either be referenced to the National Geodetic Vertical Datum of 1929 (NGVD 29) or the North American Vertical Datum of 1988 (NAVD 88).

-All BFEs and Advisory BFEs listed in the 'What is My BFE' tool report are referenced to NAVD 88; in cases where elevations are actually referenced to NGVD 29 on the effective FIRM, a conversion factor has been applied so that these elevations are also referenced to NAVD 88.
+All BFEs listed in the ‘What is My BFE’ tool report are referenced to NAVD 88; in cases where elevations are actually referenced to NGVD 29 on the effective FIRM, a conversion factor has been applied so that these elevations are also referenced to NAVD 88.

 Stillwater Elevation (SWEL)

 Storm surge is the water, combined with normal tides, that is pushed toward the shore by strong winds during a storm.
 This rise in water level can cause severe flooding in coastal areas, particularly when the storm coincides with the normal high tides.
 The height of the storm surge is affected by many variables, including storm intensity, storm track and speed, the presence of waves, offshore depths, and shoreline configuration.
-To model the effects of coastal storm surge, sophisticated computer models, such as ADCIRC and SWAN, are needed to handle the complexities of integrating these large quantities of data and performing the necessary simulations.
-To learn more about coastal storm surge, visit the Coastal Mapping Basics
+To model the effects of coastal storm surge, sophisticated computer models, such as ADCIRC and SWAN, are used.
+Watch a video about storm surge to learn more.

 The depression between beach ridges.